privacypatterns/privacypatterns/site/content/patterns/Anonymity-set.md

 <!-- Pointers to various applications of the pattern.-->

 Anonymity sets are in use in various routing obfuscation mechanisms like Onion Routing.
-Hordes is a multicast based protocol, that makes use of multicast routing like point-to-multipoint de- livery, so that anonymity is provided.
+Hordes is a multicast-based protocol that makes use of multicast routing like point-to-multipoint delivery, so that anonymity is provided.
 Mix Zone is a location-aware application that anonymizes user identity by limiting the positions where users can be located.